yeniel/VeepeeAssessment/README.md

 ### Data Layer
 #### Repositories
-I implemented the **repository pattern** for products and order requests.
+I implemented the **repository pattern** for forecast request.
 The repository pattern is good to manage collection of items.

 For the forecast list, I implemented two concreate data source, one is the api data source to get data from the OpenWeatherMapApi; and the other is a local data source to get data from CoreData.
 The cache logic have was be added in the repository class.
 The cached expired every 3 hours, I took this interval because in the smallest interval between two forecasts in the API.